 This position requires contact with the general public and an ability to deal courteously and effectively with others and represent the City in a positive manner.
 The Parking Control Officer is distinguished from other law enforcement classifications by its singular emphasis on enforcing vehicle parking regulations.
 Other collateral law enforcement support duties may be performed on an as-needed basis.
 An employee in this classification wears a uniform and a badge, but does not carry a firearm and does not have the authority to take violators into custody.

 This recruitment is conducted on a continuous basis to meet the needs of the City as vacancies occur and may close at any time.

 The first step in the selection process is a training and experience evaluation of each candidate based on the application submitted.
-Applicants who are determined to meet the minimum qualifications for this particular vacancy will be invited to participate in a written exam.
-An overall evaluation of each candidate's score on the written exam, and their training and experience, will be considered in determining who advances in the selection process to a panel interview.
-All candidates who pass the panel interview will earn placement on the eligible list, which may be used for current and future vacancies in the job classification.
+The selected applicants will be invited to participate in a written exam and those who pass the written exam will be invited to complete a recorded video interview.
+The top remaining candidates will be invited to participate in a panel interview and all candidates who pass the panel interview will earn placement on the eligible list, which may be used for current and future vacancies in the job classification.

 SUPERVISION RECEIVED AND EXERCISED

 Receives general supervision from a Police Sergeant or designee.

 Examples of Duties

 Duties may include, but are not limited to, the following:

 â€¢ Patrols an assigned area of the City to identify vehicles in violation of parking laws and ordinances